 How do I know if my baby is tangled in the umbilical cord?

-There are certain signs that a baby might be tangled in an umbilical cord.
+There are certain signs of fetal distress that indicate a baby might be tangled in an umbilical cord.
 They include the following:

 - Less fetal movement.
 In the third trimester, there should be a good amount of fetal movement.
 On average, babies should kick around 5 times in 30 minutes.
 If a baby is suddenly less active by the 37th week of pregnancy or later, it can indicate that the umbilical cord is wrapped around its neck.